joshuacline/windick/README.md

 - Simplified 2 partition system.
 EFI / Data only.
 No MSR, no WinRE, no B.S. - Windows is contained in a single VHDX file
 - Customize Windows images with an endless number of packs/lists.
 Import/Export Drivers
 - Express image forensics of WIM/VHDX/LIVE - Inspect your images with a single button.
 Generate a list of registry startup items, services, tasks, appX, features and components
+- Practical Boot: Create a folder named "$" on any seperate connected NTFS formatted drive.
+- Secure-er Boot: Create a bootable USB disk used as a "boot-key" to be left in the PC during use, with any other connected drives being non-bootable.
+- Virtual hard disk images named between 0-9.VHDX will be detected across drives during boot and added to the boot list.
 - Clean-room developed.
 Evolution of my personal deployment scripts, 7+ years in the making
 ![Alt text](/png/0-0.png "Help Section")
 To get started: Place $haZZam.cmd in a folder.
 Mount a Windows ISO, or insert a windows disc, then open $haZZam.cmd.